killerwolf/JCDecauxCyclocity/README.md

 ## Installation ##

-#### Regular download ####
-Just download the JCDODataWrapper class from GitHub, load it into your app, as you usually do (regular include, or any autoload system your project use)

 #### Using composer ####
 As you usualy do

     {
         "require": {
             "killerwolf/jcdodatawrapper": "1.0.*"
         }
     }

+#### Regular download ####
+Just download the 'Wrapper' class from GitHub, load it into your app, as you usually do (regular include, or any autoload system your project use)

 ## Example usage ##

     <?php

-    //load the class
-    include "JCDODataWrapper.class.php";
+    require "vendor/autoload.php"; //composer autoloading

     //instanciate with your ApiKey provided when you registred by developer.jcdecaux.com
     $VLSWrapper = new JCDodatawrapper\Vls\Wrapper( '<youApiKey>' );